-SUMMARY OF REQUIREMENTS FOR GRADUATION FOR ANY BIOLOGICAL SCIENCES MAJOR

-Year Usual Credits Taken

-Biological Sciences 41 all

-Chemistry (10171-10172 or 10181-10182) 8 First year

-8 Sophomore

-Physics (20210-20220 with labs) 8 Junior

-Mathematics (10350-10360 or 10550-10560) 8 First year

-Total Science: 73

-History 3 First year

-Social Science 3 First year

-Philosophy 6 Sophomore/Junior

-Theology 6 Sophomore/Junior

-WR 13100 3 First year

-Language Intermediate Level Competency (3) Sophomore/Junior

-Literature/Fine Arts 3 Junior/Senior

-Free Electives 24+ Sophomore/Senior

-Moreau First Year Experience 2 First year

-124 credits
+SUMMARY OF REQUIREMENTS FOR GRADUATION FOR ANY BIOLOGICAL SCIENCES MAJOR Year Usual Credits Taken 41 all Biological Sciences\ Chemistry (10171-10172 or 10181-10182) 8 First year 8 Sophomore 8 Physics (20210-20220 with labs) Junior Mathematics (10350-10360 or 10550-10560) 8 First year Total Science: 73 Liberal Arts 4-6 9 First year Philosophy\\ 6 6 Theology\\ WR 13100 3 First year Language Intermediate Level Competency (3) Free Electives 24+ Sophomore/Senior

-- It is essential for prospective biology majors to begin their general biology courses in the first year to schedule all required core curriculum courses within a four-year period. - One of these courses must be a University Seminar. - + Minimum number of free electives based on the assumption that intermediate-level competency in language was achieved by taking a minimum of one three-credit course.
+\ It is essential for prospective biology majors to begin their general biology courses in the first year to schedule all required core curriculum courses within a four-year period.

+\\ One of these courses must be a University Seminar.

++ Minimum number of free electives based on the assumption that intermediate-level competency in language was achieved by taking a minimum of one three-credit course.

-Majors with AP course credits and/or language Credit by Exam (CE) often have time to incorporate 20 or more free elective credits (i.e., a second major or minor) into their four-year course selection.
+Majors often have time to incorporate 20 or more free elective credits (i.e., a second major or minor) into their four-year course selection.

-41-credit biological sciences requirement; however, only a maximum of two credits per semester per course and a combined total of six credits from these two courses may be counted in fulfilling the 41-credit requirement.
+7. Undergraduate Research (BIOS 48498) and Directed Readings (BIOS 46497) count toward the 41-credit biological sciences requirement; however, only a maximum of two credits per semester per course and a combined total of six credits from these two courses may be counted in fulfilling the 41-credit requirement.
 A maximum of two credits of BIOS 37495 (Teaching Practicum) may be included in any combination of these six credits.
 A maximum of only nine credits in these courses may be used toward graduation; however, additional credits do remain on a student's permanent transcript record.